Guided Variational Network for Image Decomposition: Probabilistic-Guided Variational Decomposition (PGVD) framework

+The above procedure can be similarly carried out to estimate the diagonal covariance matrix $\widehat{\Sigma_{\xi}}$ of the texture components.

-Finally, the parameters of the model (regularization parameters $\lambda_1$, $\lambda_2$ and the weight matrices $W_1$, $W_2$) are fixed/estimated based on \eqref{eq:MAPpars}.
-In particular, in accordance with \eqref{eq:rrr}, the weight $w_q$ associated to the $q$-th pixel location in the vectorized image $c$ - corresponding to the pixel location $(i,j)$ in the original image - is computed by
+Finally, the parameters of the model (regularization parameters $\lambda_1$, $\lambda_2$ and the weight matrices $W_1$, $W_2$) are fixed/estimated based on the formulas in \eqref{eq:MAPpars}--\eqref{eq:MAPsigm}.
+In particular, in accordance with \eqref{eq:rrr}, the weight $\omega_{c,q}$ associated to the $q$-th pixel location in the vectorized image $c$ - corresponding to the pixel location $(i,j)$ in the original image - is computed by

 where $\mathcal{N}_{i,j}^{\mathrm{N}}$ indicates the square neighborhood of radius $\mathrm{N}$ pixels, and the fixed parameter $\epsilon>0$ prevents division by zero.